-Medical students will be automatically covered with long-term disability insurance, required of all enrolled medical students, at the time of registration.
+VUSM students are automatically covered with long-term disability insurance (which is required of all enrolled VUSM students) at the time of registration.
 The annual premium is payable in addition to tuition.

 The Vanderbilt Long-Term Disability Plan provides a monthly benefit should you become disabled by sickness or injury.
 All students are covered under a group policy through The Guardian Life Insurance Company.
 Your coverage under this policy ends on the date your active full-time student enrollment ends.